scikit-hep/uproot3/README.rst

 `ROOT::Math::LorentzVector <https://root.cern/doc/v612/classROOT_1_1Math_1_1LorentzVector.html>`__.
-Unlike the old class, the new vectors can be represented with a variety of data types and coordinate systems, and they’re split into multiple branches, so uproot sees them as four branches, each representing the components.
+Unlike the old class, the new vectors can be represented with a variety of data types and coordinate systems, and they’re split into multiple branches, so Uproot sees them as four branches, each representing the components.

 You can still use the ``TLorentzVectorArray`` Python class; you just